top of page

 Old login page.png

-FT Login page.png
+New Login page.png

 2. Changed the Login Page

 Result: User satisfaction with our website increased.
-Users were more likely to use our website with the added pages and features
+Users were more likely to use our website with the added pages and features.

 old main homepage.png